zalongwa-technologies/zalongwa_weberp50/README.md

 you could contribute.
 Contributions in the form of bug reports or other feedback through the forums or mailing lists above also help to improve the project.

-Guidelines for contributing code can be found at: https://www.weberp.org/Development.html
+General guidelines for contributing code can be found at: https://www.weberp.org/Development.html

+The docs at https://github.com/timschofield/webERP/tree/master/doc/developers include a Code of Conduct as well as Coding Standards and a detailed Development Workflow.
-Developers interested in contributing should read this document carefully and follow the guidelines therein.
+Developers interested in contributing should read those document carefully and follow the guidelines therein.
 Standards and conventions used in the code are rigorously applied in the interests of consistency and readability.

 ## Legal